 It is also important to remember to include external content and guest posting in your content creation strategy.
 These are great ways to get your content in front of new audiences, strengthen your online reputation, and build links.

 A tool that can help you with creating external content is JustReachOut, which helps you attract and pitch to journalists.
 You can also use GuestPost.com to help find places that will accept guest posts.

 Influencer outreach is also an effective tactic.
 It helps your company exchange value with industry leaders while also increasing your awareness.
 It’s a way of sending your content directly to thought leaders with a focus on helping others and bringing value to the relationship.
-A great tool to help you with this process is Hunter, which helps you find email addresses for top influencers in your industry.
+A couple of great tools to help you with this process are Hunter and Contact Out, which help you find email addresses for top influencers in your industry.